brylianrst/Brilian-Portofolio/Part2 Final Project.md

 Text here!

 ## Interview findings

+The student has documented the findings from the interviews, including specific insights and observations, key quotes and other learnings.
+The student has identified what changes they plan on implementing based on the feedback to address any issues raised in the user research.
+Student has completed at least three interviews.
+The interviewees are broadly described (e.g. student, 20's), but all PII and any sensitive information has been removed.

 > Detail the findings from your interviews.
 Do not include PII.
 Capture specific insights where possible.

 Text here!